andrei-carniel/AppSTPA-source_code/README.md

 This work is a partial result of an ongoing Ph.D. research performed on Instituto Tecnológico de Aeronáutica - ITA by Andrei Carniel under the supervision of Celso Massaki Hirata.

 This application uses an STPA ontology to improve the STPA analysis and achieve a better result.
-For further explanation and access to the results of this work, read the article: DOI...
+For further explanation and access to the results of this work, read the article: DOI 10.1109/ACCESS.2023.3242642

 This is the  **source code** for the **AppSTPA**.
 The code is under **GPL license**.